|Quick links to pages in section: Indigenous Resources

 Bush Tucker and CKD I Health Research I Home Country News I Indigenous CKD Stats I Weblinks

-KIDNEY EDUCATION FOR HEALTH PROFESSIONALS - VIDEO RESOURCES
+KIDNEY EDUCATION FOR HEALTH PROFESSIONALS - MEDIA RESOURCES

-Indigenous Australian visitors - please note information provided in these videos may contain images/footage of deceased persons, and/or content of a sensitive nature.
+All kidney health education media resources here have been reviewed and recommended for the education of Indigenous Australians.
+Please note: videos may contain images/footage of deceased persons, and/or content of a sensitive nature.

 STORIES OF THREE STRONG INDIGENOUS AUSTRALIAN WOMEN ON DIALYSIS

-Big Girls Don't Cry (3 stories x 3 mins) 1 - A new kidney 2 - Wouldn't change a thing 3 - Darwin
+Big Girls Don't Cry (3 x 3 mins) *A new kidney *Wouldn't change a thing *Darwin

 DIABETES AND CHRONIC KIDNEY DISEASE

-Diabetes Story - Living a healthy and long life with well controlled diabetes (a flash movie)
+Diabetes Story - Living a healthy and long life with well controlled diabetes (Flash movie)

 The Diabetes Story contains five scenes or chapters: